dkiang/PromptVault/README.md

 - Lock icon changes to 🔓 when unlocked
 - Switching away from hidden view automatically locks it again
 - Creating prompts in hidden mode automatically sets them as hidden

+### AI-Powered Auto-Tagging

+**Setup (Required for AI features):**
+1. Get an OpenAI API key from [OpenAI Platform](https://platform.openai.com/api-keys)
+2. Open the **Settings** modal (⚙️ Settings in the sidebar)
+3. Enter your API key and click "Save Key"
+4. AI features will be enabled automatically after validation

+**Using AI Tag Suggestions:**
+- **Create Mode**: Start typing a prompt (10+ characters) and AI will suggest relevant tags
+- **Edit Mode**: When editing existing prompts, AI will suggest additional tags
+- **Smart Suggestions**: AI analyzes your prompt content and suggests 3-8 relevant tags, preferring your existing tags and matching synonyms
+- **Click to Add**: Click any suggested tag to add it to your prompt instantly
+- **Debounced Requests**: AI suggestions appear 1 second after you stop typing
+- **Context Aware**: AI considers existing tags when suggesting new ones
+- **Privacy First**: All AI processing uses your own API key, no data sent to external servers

+**AI Settings Management:**
+- **API Key Management**: Enter, save, and clear your OpenAI API key in the Settings modal
+- **Status Indicator**: Shows whether AI features are enabled or disabled (validated)
+- **Secure Storage**: API key is stored locally in your browser

 ### Dark Mode & UI